• Home

 • YouTube

-Martin Jolic and Associates, LLC is a full service Cleveland-based immigration law practice.
-We offer representation for almost all immigrant and non-immigrant processes as well as removal defense to clients worldwide.
+Martin Jolic and Associates, LLC (MJB Immigration) is an immigration law practice with offices in Cleveland and San Diego.
+We offer U.S. immigration representation to clients located anywhere in the United States and internationally and for almost all immigrant and non-immigrant processes as well as removal defense.

 Phone: (216) 328-9878